Eye-tracked Virtual Reality: A Comprehensive Survey on Methods and Privacy Challenges: Eye-tracked Virtual Reality

-\paragraph{Joint Attention} With VR, there is an additional ease to assess the joint attention of users as with each HMD and user, it is possible to get precise gaze and head orientations in the same virtual space.
-As the information on visual attention in VR also promotes interaction and collaboration, joint attention has been a focal point for some.
-For instance, \v{S}pakov et al.~\cite{eyegaze_headgaze_in_collaborative_games_ETRA19} analyzed the effect of eye-gaze- and head-gaze-based visual attention sharing in cooperative games.
-In such VR games, sharing eye-gaze led to a higher level of subjective ratings of teamwork and shorter game duration compared to sharing head-gaze.
-Similarly, Kasahara et al.~\cite{parallel_eyes_chi16} evaluated the effect of the shared egocentric videos with gaze locations in perspective sharing.
-The behavior changes and decisions of the participants with experience sharing are analyzed while sharing parallel views.
-During the drawing activity, the researchers observed that individuals can develop behaviors to complement their partner's memory and decision.
-Furthermore, even in complex cases, individuals can create mechanisms to comprehend their physical embodiment and spatial relationship with their pairs.
+\paragraph{Joint Attention} With VR, it is easier to assess joint attention of users, as with each HMD and user, it is possible to get precise gaze and head orientations in VR.
+As the information on visual attention also promotes interaction and collaboration, joint attention has been a focal point for some. \cite{eyegaze_headgaze_in_collaborative_games_ETRA19} analyzed the effect of eye-gaze- and head-gaze-based visual attention sharing in cooperative games.
+In such VR games, sharing eye-gaze led to higher subjective ratings of teamwork and shorter game duration than sharing head-gaze.
+Similarly, \cite{parallel_eyes_chi16} evaluated the effect of the shared egocentric videos with gaze locations in perspective sharing.
+The behavior changes and decisions of the participants who shared experiences were analyzed, considering parallel views.
+During the drawing activity, the researchers observed that individuals can develop behaviors to complement their partner's memory and decision-making.
+Furthermore, even in complex situations, individuals can create mechanisms to comprehend their physical embodiment and spatial relationship with their peers.

 In the realm of medicine, impairments in joint attention can serve as an early indicator of ASD.
-Training and enhancing the joint attention mechanisms are essential in interventions for individuals for instance with ASD.
-Mei et al.~\cite{autism_joint_attention_ieeevr18} attempted to address skills training for the joint attention of ASD patients using customizable virtual humans (CVH).
-The researchers designed an educational drum-playing scenario in an eye-tracked virtual environment for 10 ASD patients and measured visual attention with the help of gaze data.
-Their user study showed that CVH improved participants' visual focus on relevant regions on the scene at the cost of an increase in reaction time.
+Training and enhancing the joint attention mechanisms are essential in interventions for individuals, for instance, with ASD. \cite{autism_joint_attention_ieeevr18} attempted to address skills training for the joint attention of ASD individuals using customizable virtual humans (CVH).
+In an educational drum-playing scenario, evaluations revealed that the CVH enhanced participants' visual focus on relevant regions of the scene, albeit at the expense of increased reaction time.